Game-Development-Resources/Autotile-47/README.md

 ## Autotile hash table

-In this example, GameMaker global variable global.map_bitwise_tile_47 is a hash table that maps all possible bitwise values (that can be produced by our script above) to their corresponding graphics subimage numbers.
+In this example, GameMaker global variable global.map_bitwise_tile_47 is a hash table that maps all possible bitmap values (that can be produced by our script above) to their corresponding graphics subimage numbers.

 There are 47 possible subimages (thus the reason for this example being named "Autotile 47").